Is being overseas an impediment to securing representation from a literary agent? Can you query agents who don’t live in your home country?

 So take an honest look at your work, because even though the US market is the biggest, you may be best served finding a publisher for it in your own home market.
 And for that it’s best to have a home agent who specializes in your country.

-But if you want to find a home in the American market — query away!
-I can’t wait to take a look.
+But if you’re overseas and want to find a home in the American market, query an American agent freely!

 Need help with your book?
 I’m available for manuscript edits, query critiques, and consultations!
 And if you like this post, check out my guide to writing a novel.

 Art: Allegory of Vanity by Antonio de Pereda